 A short introduction with an engaging first paragraph

-The significance of the research, initiatives or impacts
+The significance of the technology to society

 For the UNSW Bragg Student Prize for Science Writing, judges will look at the suitability of the topic, your creativity and style of writing, the quality of your writing (including grammar and spelling), the accuracy of the text and the use of colour and tone (descriptive words, phrases and the use of text to convey your message in an engaging way).
 Please note references are encouraged and will not be counted towards your final word count.

-Before you start surfing a minefield of information on sustainability, narrow down your topic.
+Before you start surfing a minefield of information on technology, narrow down your topic.
 Think about what inspires you in this area.
 There’s plenty you could write about, and if you are passionate about the topic, this will clearly come through in your essay.

 Choose your angle

 The task is not to write a comprehensive report of everything known about the topic – especially in less than 800 words.
 So it’s important to choose the angle of your story early on.